tweag/python-monorepo-example/2017-11-16-linear-streams.md

-we have discussed how streaming libraries help writing composable programs without lazy I/O. We showed, for a simple program, how using a streaming library helps reducing the amount of unaided bookkeeping that the programmer needs to conduct to make it correct.
+we have discussed how streaming libraries help writing composable programs without lazy I/O. We showed, for a simple program, how using a streaming library helps reducing the amount of unaided bookkeeping that the programmer needs to do in order to make it correct.
 In this post we delve further in that direction by considering
 [linear types](http://www.tweag.io/posts/2017-03-13-linear-types.html)